 MEC Radiator Lite Down Hoodie - Women's

-A premium lightweight and packable insulated hoodie that uses high-end down (850 fill-power with DWR and RDS certification) to keep you reliably warm.
+A premium insulated hoodie that uses high-end down to keep you reliably warm.
 The highly versatile design means you can wear it while alpine climbing, mountaineering, backcountry skiing, or on your next hiking trip.
-The baffles aren’t stitched, but rather crafted from woven tubes that are tiny-hole-free, so cold spots become a thing of your distant past.

-- Made of ultralight nylon with a DWR finish for water repellency.
+- Ultralight nylon with a DWR finish for water repellency.

 - Woven baffle chamber construction eliminates stitch lines to retain down and keep in heat better than traditional stitched quilt lines.

-- Insulated with premium 850 fill-power goose down that meets the Responsible Down Standard for animal welfare.
+- 850 fill-power goose down meets the Responsible Down Standard for animal welfare.

-- Down has a DWR treatment that allows it to retain loft and warmth even when damp.
+- DWR treated down retains loft and warmth when damp.

-- Helmet-compatible hood has a single pull rear adjustment and elastic edge binding around the face opening to seal out drafts.
+- Hood with single pull adjustment and elastic edge binding around the face.

 - Zippered internal pocket doubles as a stuff sack.